Logan-Garrett/PM2-Replacement/README.md

 # PM2-Replacement
 I hate PM2.
 Time to improve it and create a better debugger with better features that also runs any type of process.

-Add executable file path for now (NOT PERMENANT) export PATH=$PATH:/path/to/your/executable/directory
+NON-PERMENANT
+Run in CLI: export PATH=$PATH:/path/to/your/executable/directory

 PERMENANT
 1. open nvim ~/.zshrc